SheetJS/sheetjs/README.md

 - `sheetRows-1` rows will be generated when looking at the JSON object output (since the header row is counted as a row when parsing the data)
 - `bookVBA` merely exposes the raw vba object.
 It does not parse the data.
+- `cellDates` currently does not convert numerical dates to JS dates.

 The defaults are enumerated in bits/84_defaults.js